tutorial

 While using FlatBuffers for your robotics data can provide many of these benefits, choosing a data serialization format is ultimately a choice between tradeoffs that depend on your specific constraints and application.
 Be sure to check out the official FlatBuffers documentation for performance benchmarks and more information.

-Using FlatBuffers schemas with Foxglove Studio
+Using FlatBuffers schemas with Foxglove

-To get started with using these new schemas, let’s walk through how we would use FlatBuffers to write foxglove.Grid messages to an MCAP file, so we can play it back in Foxglove Studio for debugging and analysis.
+To get started with using these new schemas, let’s walk through how we would use FlatBuffers to write foxglove.Grid messages to an MCAP file, so we can play it back in Foxglove for debugging and analysis.

 Generating the binary FlatBuffers schema